How Long Do COVID-19 and Flu Germs Live on Surfaces?

-The best way to stop the spread of viruses and bacteria is to wash your hands thoroughly for a minimum of 20 seconds, maintain social distancing, wear face coverings like a face shield, and follow other advice from the Center for Disease Control.
+The best way to stop the spread of viruses and bacteria is to wash your hands thoroughly for a minimum of 20 seconds, maintain social distancing, wear a face covering such as a face shield, and follow other advice from the Center for Disease Control.

 But how do you keep germs off common touch points throughout the home and office?
 We recommend you stay up-to-date on the release of our antimicrobial door handle covers.
 Made from third-party lab tested antimicrobial silicone, our doorknob covers may help reduce the spread of germs on one of their favorite resting places.